sdt-zeiss/prototype/README.md

 `DATABASE_URL` should be the URL to your PostgreSQL database.
 If you want to use the hosted database, please ping me (Jonas S.) on Slack

 Then also create a `.env` file in `/packages/database/prisma` and copy the `DATABASE_URL` from the `.env.local` file.

-If you are bored you can figure out how to reduce the number of `.env` files:D

 ### Commands